Beautiful Berry Chia Smoothie

 Between the chia seeds supplying tons of nutrients, the coconut milk fueling your brain and boosting metabolism, and nuts and fruit to top- you have yourself one nutrient dense breakfast that will satisfy and make your body thrive.

-- I also love adding some quality protein powder, either vegan or non-denatured organic pasture raised whey.
+I also love adding some quality protein powder, either vegan, collagen or bone broth protein.
 The ones I used are vanilla flavor and naturally sweetened so I typically do not use honey, but if you want it a bit sweeter and do not use protein powder, go ahead and add some raw honey to the mix!

 Dr Jockers Comments: